Information on Bedbugs

 9. Bed bugs brought home by office workers or school children on brief cases or book bags

-Dogs are used to detect bedbugs due to a unique odor given off by the bugs that we as humans don't really pick up on.
+Dogs are used to detect the unique odor given off by the bugs that we as humans don't really pick up on.
 Bed bugs give off an alarm pheromone that smells a lot like coriander/cilantro with some citronella and has sometimes been called raspberry-like.

 Information on bedbugs from the Canadian Dept of Agriculture noted that coriander and cilantro smelled like bed bugs.
 Sometimes an infested room has a musty odor but this could be from the fecal droppings since it is blood that you could be smelling.
 There can be dead insects in the room and these also have an odor.